7 Outstanding Benefits of Chia Seeds During Pregnancy and Where to Buy?

 – Prostate cancer: According to a study, alpha-linolenic acid contains in chia seeds could increase the risk of prostate cancer, a disease mainly exists among men.
 Despite the fact that this study was later shown to have some bias, whoever have prostate cancer or are at risk of getting it should avoid consuming large amounts of chia seeds.

-– Flatulence: Due to the high fiber content of chia seeds, you may experience stomach discomfort if you consume a significant amount of chia seeds.
+– Flatulence: Due to the high fiber content of chia seeds (just like their friend – pumpkin seeds), you may experience stomach discomfort if you consume a significant amount of chia seeds.

 – Blood thinning: The omega-3 fatty acids that are found in chia seeds might lead to blood thinning, thus those who are suffering from specific blood diseases or already taking blood thinning medications should never eat chia seeds.